MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/leaderboard-nonrelational.md

 Alternatively to [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview), you could use other database like [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview) for example.

-> [!TIP]
-> If you are looking for an out-of-the-box solution, [PlayFab](https://playfab.com/features/#services) is a complete back-end platform for building, launching, and growing cloud connected games that has [leaderboard support](https://api.playfab.com/docs/tutorials/landing-tournaments/using-resettable-statistics-and-leaderboards).

 ## Advanced leaderboard for large scale

 ### Architecture diagram